dablockdao/polkadot-ecosystem/dot-hub/src/content/docs/hub/daos/wagmedia.md

 ---
 title: WagMedia
+description: WagMedia, launched in December 2021, is designed to simplify the marketing activities within the Polkadot ecosystem.
 ---
-Initiative
- Media

-**Create 2 Earn media** and content.
-Finders, creators &amp; writers – all welcome.
+***Create 2 Earn media** and content.
+Finders, creators &amp; writers – all welcome.+

 What is WagMedia?